We live in the digital age. We’ve seen it all. Nothing truly has that ‘wow’ factor any more, right?

 Okay so we’ll admit we spent quite a long time on this website.
 What better way to find out more about someone’s portfolio and services than a fully-interactive, mini-map to drive around with your keyboard?!

-This website perfectly showcases exactly what kind of work Bruno Simon can do, displaying endearing animation style combined with clever gamification.
+This website design perfectly showcases exactly what kind of work Bruno Simon can do, displaying endearing animation style combined with clever gamification.
 You can knock things down!
 You can boost!
 Hours of fun.

 - Acoustics Autoneum